ideal-lab5/pallets/pallets/drand/docs/how_it_works.md

 ## Overview

 Drand's quicknet periodically outputs pulses of verifiable randomness every 3 seconds.
-There are various API's which provide access to the beacon, with this pallet simply using the main `api.drand.sh` URI.
+There are various API's which provide access to the beacon, with this pallet simply using the main `https://drand.cloudflare.com` URI.
 This pallet runs an offchain worker, which executes each time a node imports a new (*not* finalized) block.

 ### Assumption and Limitations